kainisoft/augment-chat/server/libs/iam/README.md

 ## Installation

-The IAM library is included in the monorepo and doesn't require separate installation.
+The Security library is included in the monorepo and doesn't require separate installation.
 It depends on the Redis library (@app/redis), which should be imported in your application module.

 ## Usage